Csed-dev/Quizcraft/README.md

 ### 4. Required Files

-1. **gen-lang-client-XXXXX.json**:
+1. **Service Account File.json**:
-   You need a Google Cloud API service account file (`gen-lang-client-XXXXX.json`) to connect to the Google services.
+   You need a Google Cloud API service account file to connect to the Google services.
 This file should be placed in the root directory of the project.

 In addition to that, you need to set the File-Path at the top of the 'create_google_form.py'